Headaches in children factsheet

 • complaining of dizziness or numbness

-• losing motor skills, for example dropping or bumping into things.
+• losing their motor skills, like dropping or bumping into things.

 Diagnosis